-Circumstances always change within your business over the long term, and operating under an open-ended or informal agreement is bound to lead to problems when prices need to change or when one party wants to cancel without appropriate notice.
-The contract doesn’t have to be complicated, but keep it on file for easy reference, and for future use for other team agreements.
+Circumstances always change within your business over the long term.
+Operating under an open-ended or informal agreement is bound to lead to problems when prices need to change or when one party wants to cancel without appropriate notice.
+The contract doesn’t have to be complicated.
+Keep it on file for easy reference, and for future use for other team agreements.

 Make sure to include this payment information in the contract, as well.
 When you have a comfortable relationship with a coach, it’s easy to let payments slide.
 But you have to require pre-payment regularly every month to protect your business and keep your books organized.

 In particular, if you are discounting your typical rental prices for a team based on how many rentals they will be using, you need to address how to handle cancellations due to inclement weather or scheduling conflicts.
 For example, if a team’s tournament schedule is changed and now conflicts with their pre-arranged rental time, you have to decide the conditions under which they will be issued a credit for another rental.
-To keep things fair and simple, I suggest a no cancellation policy – just make sure they understand this policy at the outset of the relationship, and that it’s clarified in the rental agreement.
+To keep things fair and simple, I suggest a no cancellation policy.
+Just make sure they understand this policy at the outset of the relationship.
+Also, clarify it in the rental agreement.

-If you have a software like eSoft Planner, players will be required to approve the facility waiver when they first log on to your system to schedule and pay.
-If you’re still dealing with paper waivers and physical signatures, it’s a good idea to give a stack of waivers to the coach and require that the coach turn one in for each player before their contract begins.
+If you have a software like eSoft Planner, it can require players to approve the facility waiver when they first log on to your system to schedule and pay.
+If you’re still dealing with paper waivers and physical signatures, it’s a good idea to give a stack of waivers to the coach.
+Require that the coach turn one in for each player before their contract begins.
 Trying to collect these piecemeal after the team has already started using the facility regularly can lead to legal problems and administrative headaches.

 For More Information